ruler501/utm/README.md

 ###Assignment:
 	a = i
-creates a new variable a equal to i, you cannot assign to an existing variable
+creates a new variable a equal to i, you cannot assign to an existing variable.

+###Assignment with Allocation
+	a = i,5
+creates a new variable a equal to i, with 5 extra bits.

 ##Syntax of the Output
 [current_state],[current_symbol]